mpvallil/ECE306-RC-Car-Embedded-Sys/README.md

 # ECE306-RC-Car-Embedded-Sys
 This is an RC Car project for ECE306 using an MSP430 board.
-The car autonomously follows a black line through commands sent through an IOT module onboard.
-Given are a few sample files used in the project.
+The car is capable of autonomously following a black line using input from onboard sensors.
+The car is also capable of receiving commands through the internet by way of an IoT Wifi module added to the board.Included is sample code for the board, written in C using IAR Embedded Workbench.
+Also included is sample code from an Android application written to control the car, written in Java using Android Studio IDE.